Business English Vocabulary: Talking about the Future (+ Quiz)

 C) It’s

-6. We’ve started using a new project-tracking tool instead of manual spreadsheets.
-This approach _____ definitely save us time in the long run.
+6. We’ve started using a project-tracking tool instead of updating spreadsheets by hand.
+This _____ definitely save us time in the long run.

 A) will